Why Dental Care Is Important

 - Put the brush on your finger with a little toothpaste.
 This will be only slightly different from what you've been doing and should be tolerated.
 If not, remove the brush and go back a step.
 A piece of damp gauze can substitute for the finger brush.

-It's best to brush every day; then if you miss a day, it's not a crisis.
+It's best to brush every day; if you miss a day, it's not a crisis.
 However, if you plan to brush every other day, and then miss a session, you've lost several days that cannot be reclaimed, and plaque will have a good head start.

 3. Dental Care Products